Last updated May 15, 2022

-As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Geology.
-Through a fully funded PhD program in Geology you could work as a college professor, researcher, environmental consultant, or geologist.
+As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer fully funded PhD programs in Geology.
+Through a PhD in Geology, you could work as a college professor, researcher, environmental consultant, or geologist.

 “Full funding” is a financial aid package for students that includes full tuition remission and an annual stipend or salary for the duration of the student’s doctoral studies.
 Full funding is not universal, so it’s a smart idea to research the financial aid offerings of all the potential Ph.D. programs in your academic field, including small and lesser-known schools.